bellsmith15/Kids-Mini-Rugby-project/README.md

 - I have spent some time trying to imprrove upon the performance score and managed to increase this by 6%.
 For future features I would like to improve on this and understand the best areas this could be achieved.

 ## Validator Testing

 ### HTML

  - No errors were found when passing through the W3C HTML validation on either the home, gallery or signup pages.
-There were some warnings to consider using headings as this is normal to accept as it is dependant on the struscture of the websites layout.
-I did change the warnings where there were sections to div elements but this made no difference and on researching this message it is quite normal to get.
+There were some warnings to consider using headings as this is normal to accept as it is dependant on the structure of the websites layout.
+I did change the warnings where there were sections to div elements but this made no difference and on researching this message it is quite normal to get this message.

 - ![HTML homepage](/assets/readme-files/validation-testing/w3c-html-validation-service-homepage.png)